NuGet/NuGetGallery/src/NuGet.Jobs.Auxiliary2AzureSearch/README.md

 1. Update verified packages
     1. Get the "old" list of verified package IDs from search auxiliary storage
-    2. Get the "new" list of verified package IDs from Gallery DB
+    1. Get the "new" list of verified package IDs from Gallery DB
-    3. Replace the verified package auxiliary file if needed
+    1. Replace the verified package auxiliary file if needed
 1. Update downloads
     1. Get the "old" downloads data from search auxiliary storage
-    1. Get the "new" downloads data from statistics auxiliary storage
+    1. Get the "new" downloads data from statistics auxiliary storage via URL
     1. Determine which packages have download changes
     1. Get the "old" popularity transfers data from search auxiliary storage
-    1. Get the "new" popularity transfers data from statistics auxiliary storage
+    1. Get the "new" popularity transfers data from Gallery DB
     1. Determine which packages have popularity transfer changes
     1. Update Azure Search documents in the "search" index to reflect the latest downloads and popularity transfers
     1. Save the "new" downloads data to the search auxiliary storage